 Not sure where you stand with the moo juice?
 Personally I never really caught on to the idea of ingesting lukewarm white liquid that spurts form a cow's nips.

-Is it because I grew up on a farm milking cows myself as a kid and associating the white foamy squirts with other products of elimination (cow pee) ?
+Is it because I grew up on a farm milking cows myself as a kid and associating the white foamy squirts with other products of elimination?
 OR is it instead because...
-I am in fact not a newborn cow?
+I am in fact not an infant cow?

 Hard to tell now.
 So many dairy-free years have come and gone.
 The closest I ever came to appreciating milk as a kid was when said white liquid was served to me freezing cold and mixed with LOTS of chocolate powder (Hello Milo).